Coinbase Phone Screen Interview: What It Tests and How to Pass

 Five Ways Candidates Exit Early

 Treating the recruiter call as a formality.
-Candidates who say "I'm excited to work in tech" rather than connecting to crypto specifically often do not advance, regardless of coding ability.
+Generic enthusiasm about working in tech does not advance you, regardless of coding ability.
 The recruiter is a gate, not a handshake.

 Running out of time on the OA.
-Four problems in 70 minutes is a pace problem, not just an algorithm problem.
+Four problems in 70 minutes is a pace problem.
 Write a working brute force before you optimize.
-A slow solution you finish is better than a fast one you do not.

 Ignoring follow-up questions.
-The live screen often ends with "how would you handle 10x the load?" or "what if the TTL constraint changes?"
-Candidates who have no answer here signal shallow understanding.
+"How would you handle 10x the load?" or "what if the TTL changes?"
 Have at least a directional answer ready.

 The OA and live screen share the same prep path, so you are not splitting your effort.
 Focus on: